WhatsApp announced that they are not going to charge anyone the $1 yearly fees, but they are still going to make money.

-WhatsApp got some good news for it’s billion plus users, they will not charge you anything ever.
-If you are worrying about getting closer to your WhatsApp expiration date, this news will make you grin.
+WhatsApp got some good news for its billion-plus users, they will not charge you anything ever.
+If you are worried about getting closer to your WhatsApp expiration date, this news will make you grin.

-But after a period of one year from registration, users of WhatsApp were asked to pay a minimum amount of 0.99 USD ( 67 INR) per year or 3.71 USD ( 244 INR) for 5 years.
-Though I have not heard that anyone has paid WhatsApp for the service, it just renew itself like the never ending trial period of Win-RAR.
+But after one year from registration, users of WhatsApp were asked to pay a minimum amount of 0.99 USD ( 67 INR) per year or 3.71 USD ( 244 INR) for five years.
+Though I have not heard that anyone has paid WhatsApp for the service, it just renews itself like the never-ending trial period of Win-RAR.

-Won’t look good for whooping $245 Billion valuation of his company FaceBook.
+Won’t look good for whopping $245 Billion valuations of his company FaceBook.

 Here is How WhatsApp is Going to Make Money

-If you have been thinking, so what they are going to do next, push Ads?, then WhatsApp answer to you is No, beside being owned by Facebook (which does targeted Advertising).
+If you have been thinking, so what they are going to do next, push Ads?, then WhatsApp answer to you is No, besides being owned by Facebook (which does target Advertising).

-The company claimed to not to make third party advertisements, instead they said to provide useful information by testing new tools.
-They are planning to commercialize it in a different way rather showing ads in the App.
+The company claimed to not to make third-party advertisements.
+Instead, they said to provide useful information by testing new tools.
+They are planning to commercialize it differently rather showing ads in the App.

-It’s skeptical, whether this new approach is going to work out for WhatsApp, even if it does, not sure if the company’s are going to provide useful information or is it going to be a toll on our privacy.
+It’s skeptical, whether this new approach is going to work out for WhatsApp, even if it does, not sure if the companies are going to provide useful information or are it going to be a toll on our privacy.
 We hope that the user information will be kept secure.
-Nothing wrong with the approach as long as user data is secure and it is not annoying for users.
+Nothing wrong with the approach as long as user data is safe and it is not annoying for users.

-This also essentially means how Facebook use the user information to show ads based on interest and keyword targeting, Geographic locations.
+Also it essentially means how Facebook use the user information to show ads based on interest and keyword targeting, Geographic locations.

 Similar information can be used by WhatsApp which may like to do social servicing for large Corporate using instant messaging or may send little cheeky promotional offers right in your inbox.